tejasashinde/portfolio/README.md

 # 🌐 Personal Portfolio

-Hey 👋 I’m **Tejas Shinde**, and this is my interactive terminal-style portfolio.
+This repo represents my interactive terminal-style portfolio.

 Instead of a traditional website, I wanted to build something that reflects how many developers naturally enjoy working - inside a terminal.
 So this portfolio is designed as a **bash-like experience** in the browser, where you can explore content using familiar command-line interactions.